MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/resolve-sync-conflicts.md

 Server-side plug-ins and validation can invalidate changes.
 Those changes are reverted locally, and an error is written to the **Sync Errors** Dataverse table.

 ### Conflict resolution settings
-It is possible to change the default behavior for all offline apps belonging to an environement.
+It is possible to change the default behavior for all offline apps belonging to an environment.
 This is not recommended.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 2. Select the environement